 CHECK-IN - Check-in is from 1pm until 7pm.
-If you will be arriving after 7pm, please call the office to inform us.
-THERE ARE ABSOLUTELY NO CHECK-INS/SET UP AFTER 8PM, THERE ARE NO EXCEPTIONS TO THIS RULE, PLEASE PLAN ACCORDINGLY.
-WE ARE NOT RESPONSIBLE FOR TRAFFIC ISSUES.
+If you will be arriving after 7pm, please call the office to notify and check-in over the phone.

-PRIVACY - Respect the privacy of other campers and do not trespass or cut through their sites.
-Please make sure your children and guests are aware of this rule.
+PRIVACY - Please respect the privacy of other campers and do not trespass or cut through their sites.

 NOTICE TO GUESTS

 This property is privately owned.
-The Camper(s) and/or Guest(s) accept camping privileges with the understanding that he/she does hereby release the Campground, its owners and employees of ALL liability for loss or damage to property and injury to his/her use of its facilities, and agrees to indemnify the Campground, its owners and employees, against claims resulting from loss or damage to property or injury to the person of any member of the family or guest(s) of the registered camper arising out of use of its facilities.
+The Camper(s) and/or Guest(s) accept camping privileges with the understanding that he/she does hereby release the Campground, its owners and employees of ALL liability for loss or damage to property, and injury/death to his/her use of its facilities, and agrees to indemnify the Campground, its owners and employees, against claims resulting from loss or damage to property or injury/death to the person of any member of the family or guest(s) of the registered camper arising out of use of its facilities.

 MAINE INHERENT RISKS OF CAMPING